joelkperkins/soft-boys-club-server/README.md

-# Guild Chat
+# Soft Boys Club Server

-Guild Chat is an API integrated with MongoDB to stand up a simple messaging application
+Soft Boys Club Server is an API integrated with MongoDB to support the SBC: Radio with advanced functionality, like notification when a dj is live streaming

 ## Table of Contents